What is it?

 Who else has been involved?

 Surgo Construction Ltd has been appointed to design and build Phase 2.
-Work will start in spring 2019 and is due to be completed in autumn 2019.
+Work started in spring 2019 and is due to be completed by spring 2020.

 How it's been funded